MicrosoftDocs/powerbi-docs/powerbi-docs/service-self-service-signup-for-power-bi.md

 > [!NOTE]
 > If you are in an organization, individual sign up may be disabled.
 See [Individual Sign up has been turned off](#individual-sign-up-has-been-turned-off) for more information if you get an error indicating it has been turned off.
 >

->
-## What you need to sign up
+## What you need to sign up?

 In order to sign up for Power BI, you need a working email address.
 A personal email address will not work when trying to sign up for Power BI.

 ### What email address can be used with Power BI?
 Power BI requires that you use a work, or school, email address to sign up.
 You cannot sign up got Power BI using email addresses provided by consumer email services or telecommunication providers.
 This includes outlook.com, hotmail.com, gmail.com and others.